daystram/proton/README.md

 We set `externalTrafficPolicy` for the LoadBalancer service to `Local` (from the default `Cluster`), because LoadBalancers will be SNAT'd (Source NAT) by default to allow cross-node requests (somehow still works in this use case), setting this to `Local` disables this action and thus preserves the client IP.
 See https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-type-loadbalancer for more info.

-> Note the `traefik-cert-manager` ingress class, this is used when we setup cert-manager in the next steps.
+> :bulb: Note the `traefik-cert-manager` ingress class, this is used when we setup cert-manager in the next steps.

 More Traefik endpoints are also added in this values file, if required.